 TRADEMARK FACTORY: The third one is the most counter-intuitive.
-Despite popular belief, trademarks don’t give their owners a monopoly over the name or the logo itself.
-They only give a monopoly over their association with specific products and services for which the name or logo are used.
+Despite popular belief, trademarks don't give their owners a monopoly over the name or the logo itself.
+They only give a monopoly over their association with specific products and services for which the name or logo is used.
 For example, BLUE SHIELD trademark is owned in Canada by two completely different entities: one in association with prepaid financing and administration of medical services, and the other in association with various items related to welding.
 This is why the trademark application requires the applicant to specify in association with which goods and services they use or are planning to use the trademark.
 The Trademarks Office is very pedantic about the way the list of these products and services is drafted.
 If an examiner believes that a term in that list is not specific enough, they will not approve your trademark application.

 LINDA: So I would put realtor services here, right?